Nail surgery

 Will I be given anaesthetic?

 Yes, but you will stay awake as it is local not general anaesthetic.
-The local anaesthetic is injected into the base of your finger/ toe.
+The local anaesthetic will be injected into the base of your finger/toe.
 You will feel a stinging sensation and the anaesthetic will quickly take effect.

 How long will it take for the anaesthetic to wear off?